 - Boot your device into CWM Recovery mode by pressing and holding the Volume Up + Home + Power buttons simultaneously.
 Just when you see the Samsung Galaxy Note GT-N7000 logo, release the Power button but keep the Volume Up key and Home button pressed.

 - Wipe cache partition.

-- Go to “advanced” option and wipe dalvik cache.
+- Go to the “advanced” option and wipe Dalvik cache.